 How to Choose a Brand Font for Your Website

-***This blog post includes affiliate links.
-If you make a purchase using one of these links I may earn a commission.
-But don't worry, I only recommend products, courses, etc. that I use for my own business.
+**This blog includes affiliate codes & links.
+If you purchase using one of the codes or links, I might earn a commission—but I only recommend products that I use regularly in my business or have personally vetted.

 There are a lot of free and paid brand fonts to choose from.
 Google Fonts alone has 1542 free font families.
 Most of Google’s fonts, if not all of them, are uploaded and available in Showit.
 You can also buy custom fonts from places like Creative Market and add them to your website.
 Font selection can make a huge difference in how your brand is perceived so it’s important to make a great choice the first time.